Albert-Lau-Lab/tactics_protein_analysis/README.md

 The directory `run_model` contains the code to run the model.   ***Users should run the code while `run_model` is the working directory.***

+**Warning: the MD trajectory should be aligned to itself, so that the center of mass remains constant.
+This matters because TACTICS finds the change in residue positions; motion of the entire protein would bias this.**

 #### How to Run the Code

 The algorithm is expected to be used through the function `predict_pockets`.
 See